I got nothing and now my taxes are used to support the schooling of entitled little *****...

 Students who miss out on Ontario’s free tuition ‘left to fend for ourselves’ - Tough Luck!

-Under the new OSG:hugh_da_man wrote: ↑ So you essentially get nothing if your family makes over $50k?
+hugh_da_man wrote: So you essentially get nothing if your family makes over $50k?

 - Students from families with incomes under $50,000 will have no provincial student debt.